 - Keep the receipts related to business expenses.

-- Report any income received from PayPal on your tax return.
+- Submit any income received from PayPal on your tax return.

-- Failing to report will be considered as under-reported income and the possibility of penalties and interest.
+- If you do not report it, it will be viewed as under-reported earnings and the chance of fine and interest.

 The Bottom Line